istio/istio.io/content/docs/ops/setup/injection/index.md

 the webhooks `namespaceSelector` mechanism.
 Injection can also be enabled and disabled per-pod with an annotation.

-Whether or not a sidecar is injected is depends on three pieces of configuration:
+Whether or not a sidecar is injected is depends on three pieces of configuration and two limitations:

+Configuration:
 * webhooks `namespaceSelector`
 * default `policy`
 * per-pod override annotation

+Limitations:
+* sidecars cannot be injected in the `kube-system` or `kube-public` namespaces
+* sidecars cannot be injected into pods that use the host network

-The following truth table shows the final injection status based on these three variables.
+The following truth table shows the final injection status based on the three configuration items.
+The limitations above cannot be overridden.

 | `namespaceSelector` match | default `policy` | Pod override annotation `sidecar.istio.io/inject` | Sidecar injected? |
 |---------------------------|------------------|---------------------------------------------------|-----------|